Enterprise Single Sign-On Playbook

 Applications can be grouped according to benefits from your business case in step 1 or similarities as described in step 2.
 Application integrations can be grouped and prioritized with these considerations:

-• Security considerations for centrally monitoring access, and
+- Security considerations for centrally monitoring access to support a Zero Trust Architecture, and

-• User community (federal employee, specific sub-agency, or office, etc.).
+- User community (federal employee, contractor, specific sub-agency, or office, etc.).

 4.2 Configure, Test, and Release the Application

-Application integration should follow a configure, test, and release pattern.
+Application integration should follow a configure, test, and release pattern aligned with FICAM standards.

 Configure